yggdrasil-network/yggdrasil-network.github.io/configurationref.md

 Additional settings can optionally be added as query-string parameters to the end of the URL:

-* `password=PASSWORD` — optionally require a password to connect to this listener, the connecting node's password must match or the connection will fail
+* `password=PASSWORD` — optionally require a password to connect to this listener, the connecting node's password must match or the connection will fail, limited to 64 characters

 ### `MulticastInterfaces`